 All Minnesota death records and most Minnesota birth records are public.

 Some birth records are confidential.
 Find information about who can obtain confidential birth records at Confidential Birth Records.

 Information about who can obtain a Certificate of Birth Resulting in Stillbirth is on the Birth Resulting in Stillbirth webpage.

-- Persons or entities with legal interest:
+- Persons or entities qualified to request certificates:

 - Subject of the record